 Outcome: Without adjusting for baseline differences, ROSC was achieved more frequently in E-CPR (75.3 vs. 52.05, p < 0.001).
 Intact neurologic survival at discharge was also higher in E-CPR (28.2 vs 7.8%, p < 0.001).
 Importantly, at six months post-arrest, intact neurologic status was higher in patients receiving E-CPR versus C-CPR (28.2 vs 7.5%, p < 0.001).

 Adjusted Data: Since the E-CPR and C-CPR groups were not randomized and had baseline differences, the authors matched the two groups to be equivalent in age, gender, comorbidites, cause of arrest, rime of arrest, initial rhythm, and other baseline parameters.
-Even after adjusting, E-CPR group had better intact neurological survival at discharge (23.3 vs 5.0%, = 0.013) as well as six month overall survival (26.7 vs 8.3%, = 0.019).
+Even after adjusting, E-CPR group had better intact neurological survival at discharge (23.3 vs 5.0%, p = 0.013) as well as six month overall survival (26.7 vs 8.3%, p = 0.019).

 Discussion: Although the study has many weaknesses, I was very impressed by the promise of E-CPR.
 With ECMO, an astonishing 28% of patients suffering from cardiac arrest had minimal neurologic damage.
 Also, at baseline, the patients getting ECMO tended to be sicker since they were more likely to be in the ICU (though this difference was adjusted for).
 Also, ECMO was used as a last resort by physicians in prolonged arrest situations, and the effects of ECMO may be even better if it is applied as soon as possible.
 One of the promises for ECMO is that if survival in arrest situations can be prolonged, then more definitive interventions like PCI or thrombolytics can be administered to save patients after cardiac arrest.